russdill/lwip-nat/README.md

 Any packets that would be forwarded in the opposite direction of such a rule are dropped.
-A call to nat_rule_add with an appropriate struct nat_rule is used to add a new DNAT rule.
+A call to nat_rule_add with an appropriate struct nat_rule is used to add a new SNAT rule.

 # Protocol Support

 Each protocol should support 4 basic functions:

-	* Find/generate DNAT rule for packet
+	* Find/generate SNAT rule for packet
-	* Modify packet based on DNAT rule
+	* Modify packet based on SNAT rule
-	* Find/generate DNAT rule for ICMP embedded header
+	* Find/generate SNAT rule for ICMP embedded header
-	* Modify ICMP embedded header based on DNAT rule
+	* Modify ICMP embedded header based on SNAT rule

-New DNAT rules should only be generated for packets being forwarded from the source interface to the outbound interface.
+New SNAT rules should only be generated for packets being forwarded from the source interface to the outbound interface.
 Protocols that embed others (such as UDP within IPv4) should chain together starting with the outermost protocol (IPv4).